umbraco/UmbracoDocs/umbraco-workflow/installing-workflow.md

----
-meta.Title: "Installing Umbraco Plumber" meta.Description: "Here you can find information about how to install Umbraco Plumber"
-versionFrom: 8.0.0
-versionTo: 10.0.0
----

-# Installing Umbraco Plumber
+# Installing Umbraco Workflow

-In this article, we will cover the steps required to install Umbraco Plumber on your website.
+In this article, we will cover the steps required to install Umbraco Workflow on your website.

 ## Prerequisites